 La Merced Market is the city’s largest “traditional market.”
-It’s in the neighborhood of the same name, Barrio La Merced, on the very eastern edge of the city center.
-It was, for many decades, the main distribution center for the City.
-Today that role is carried on by the Central de Asbastos, some 25 minutes south in Iztapalapa.
+It’s east of the neighborhood of the same name, the Barrio La Merced.
+Today the market is on the very eastern edge of the City center.
+It was, for many decades, the main distribution center for the entire City.
+Today that role is carried on by the even larger Central de Asbastos, some 25 minutes south in Iztapalapa.

-For most visitors, the main market hall, is all the Merced you could need.
-The pages we’ve put together here are intended to make your visit easier, and to put some order into the truly gargantuan market you’re looking at.
-In other words, the Merced is a neighborhood of markets.
-The subject of this page is simply the biggest, the Nave Mayor.
+For most visitors today, the main market hall is all the Merced you could need.
+But it’s in the midst of many other market halls, and the streets are simply crammed.
+The pages we’ve put together here are intended to make your visit easier, but the Merced is truly a neighborhood of markets.
+The subject of this page is simply the biggest: the Nave Mayor.